Danb106632/NukePythonTools/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Add option for NoOp's instead of PostageStamps
+- [ ] Add option for NoOp's instead of PostageStamps to speed up performance
+- [ ] Add support for other Read formats: 3D, Deep

 <!-- LICENSE -->